thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Monday, 06 March 2023
+### Daily Rundown on Tuesday, 07 March 2023

-- The average temperature today is 7.35˚C;
+- The average temperature today is 3.71˚C;
-- With highs of 7.67˚C and lows of 1.56˚C.
+- With highs of 4.02˚C and lows of 0.67˚C.
-- You can expect light rain for the day.
+- You can expect rain and snow for the day.

 <!-- weather_marker ends -->